timani/pcf-diego-kb/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Search the knowledge Base to see if the article already exists
 - [ ] Use a [Knowledge Base](https://github.com/pivotal-gss/pcf-kb-process/tree/master/templates) template for the article draft
 - [ ] Proof read the article prior to SME review
+- [ ] Verify TravisCI tests are passing

 ## Steps to Test or Reproduce
 Outline the steps to test or reproduce the PR here.